Schools in Lakeland: A comprehensive guide

 What about accelerated learning programs (IB/AICE)?

 Cambridge AICE (or Advanced International Certificate of Education) is an accelerated method of academic study offered solely through the University of Cambridge International Examinations (CIE), a division of the University of Cambridge.
-AICE provides a flexible, broad-based curriculum that is offered at schools and colleges in over 161 countries and is recognized by the Florida Department of Education as a rigorous curriculum.
+AICE provides a flexible, broad-based curriculum that is offered at schools and colleges in more than 161 countries and is recognized by the Florida Department of Education as a rigorous curriculum.

 For schools that offer AICE courses, eligible students may take specific AICE courses in isolation, or work to earn an AICE diploma.
 To earn this diploma, students must earn seven credits of college-level examinations that are given at the end of their courses, beginning in the ninth grade.
 The AICE Diploma is recognized by the state of Florida as a more rigorous diploma than a regular Florida high school diploma.